-The Horses Mouth are Josiah Early and Ezekiel Miller, the team behind the Cochecton Fire Station
+The Horses Mouth, the team behind the Cochecton Fire Station

 COCKTAIL CREATORS BASED IN THE CATSKILLS

 Founded in 2017, The Horses Mouth is an events and consulting business, with a focus on creating specialty cocktails.
 Friends for over two decades from growing up in Virginia's Shenandoah Valley, both Josiah and Ezekiel relocated to upstate New York's Sullivan County in the western Catskills.
 Together they share extensive knowledge, experience, and passion about the history of mixology.

 They are also the new owners of the Cochecton Fire Station.
 Originally the town's actual fire station, Josiah and Ezekiel renovated the building and transformed it into a community restaurant and bar that opened in August 2018, with a food menu created in collaboration with Chef Henning Nordanger of Henning's Local in nearby Cochecton Center.

 Special Events & Current Projects